kianacaster/SigmaPy/sigma16_ide_python/README.md

 ### CLI Usage (Command Line Interface)

-If you for some reason need to know more:

 Usage

 The Sigma16 CLI tool allows you to assemble and run Sigma16 assembly files.